 Finally, add the butter to the saucepan and cook over medium heat until the mixture comes to a boil.
 Remove from the heat and stir in the vanilla.

-Place the pastry cream in a bowl and cover it with plastic wrap, pressing it directly onto the surface of the pastry cream to prevent a skin from forming.
+Place the pastry cream in a bowl and cover it with plastic wrap, pressing it directly onto the surface of the pastry cream to prevent skin from forming.
+Refrigerate for a minimum of 2 hours.

 Absolutely!
 If you don't have cherries, you could always use blueberries or raspberries or whatever fruit you like.
 That's what's great about fruit recipes, they are usually pretty versatile.

-Can I use frozen or canned cherries?
+Can I use Frozen or Canned Cherries?

 It wouldn't be my first choice and the presentation would not be the same if you used canned or frozen cherries.
 Using fresh cherries ensures they are full of flavor and nice and firm.